IntoTheDev/Object-Pooling-for-Unity/README.md

 ### TODO
 - [x] Zenject support
+- [ ] Rename some API to make it more clarifying

 ## Features
 - Faster in terms of performance than Instantiate/Destroy (Test at the end of README)